Linda Bloodworth-Thomason Tells Les Moonves ‘Go F— Yourself’ After Claiming He Killed Her Career At CBS

 In her essay, Bloodworth-Thomason detailed an early encounter with Moonves on the set of Fully Clothed Non-Dancing Women.

-“He showed up at the first table read and took a chair directly across from mine (actress Illeana Douglas, who later accused him of sexual harassment, sat next to me). …He sat and stared at me throughout the entire reading with eyes that were stunningly cold, as in, “You are so dead.”
+“He showed up at the first table read and took a chair directly across from mine (actress Illeana Douglas, who later accused him of sexual harassment, sat next to me). …He sat and stared at me throughout the entire reading with eyes that were stunningly cold, as in, ‘You are so dead.’
 I had not experienced such a menacing look since Charles Manson tried to stare me down on a daily basis when I was a young reporter covering that trial.
 As soon as the pilot was completed, Moonves informed me that it would not be picked up.
 I was at the pinnacle of my career.
 I would not work again for seven years.”

 Bloodworth-Thomason says she continued to try to “win over” Moonves, but he turned down every pilot she wrote.
 The writer/producer said it always seemed that the CBS boss enjoyed telling her he was turning her shows down and she later found out that he refused to give her scripts to any CBS stars he had under contract.
 Bloodworth-Thomason later began to hear from female CBS employees about Moonves’ misogynist behavior.